HugoPeters/DreamStream/README.md

 - pretty complete implementation of DreamScreen / SideKick state payloads

 ### Todo:
-- extremely early, so expect a few hacks here and there
+- extremely early, so expect hacks here and there
 - fix up windows version (currently only runs on linux)
 - actually do something with the sector data
 - store device info in some config file
 - make devices connect to host when streaming sectors
 - clean up includes
-- remove hack to stop messages broadcasted to ourselves (device manager), switch to multicast?
+- remove (big) hack to stop messages broadcasted to ourselves (device manager), switch to multicast?
 - fix up warnings
 - better application lifecycle
 - start porting to arduino!

 ### Build instructions:
 - none, do not run this yet lol

+### Credits
+- DreamScreen LLC
+- Robert Koszewski for his initial Java implementation: https://github.com/rkkoszewski/DSComEmu